keptn/lifecycle-toolkit/README.md

   fetchIntervalSeconds: 5
 ```

-To be able to use `KeptnMetric` as part of your evaluation, you need to add `keptn-metric` as your value
+To be able to use `KeptnMetric` as part of your evaluation, you need specify the
-for `.spec.source` in `KeptnEvaluationDefiniton`.
-Further you need specify
+`.spec.objectives[i].keptnMetricRef.name` and `.spec.objectives[i].keptnMetricRef.namespace` of
-the `.spec.objectives[i].name` of `KeptnEvaluationDefiniton` to the same value as it is stored in `.metadata.name`
+`KeptnEvaluationDefiniton` to the same value as it is stored in `.metadata.name` and `metafata.namespace`
 of `KeptnMetric` resource.
-The `.spec.objectives[i].query` parameter
-of `KeptnEvaluationDefiniton` will be ignored and `.spec.query` of `KeptnMetric` will be use instead as a query to fetch
-the data.
+Specifying the `.spec.objectives[i].keptnMetricRef.namespace` is optional.
+If it's not specified, it will search for `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition`
+is stored.
+If the `KeptnMetric` resource cannot be found there, it will fallback to search in the default KLT namespace.

+**Note:** Please be aware, that if `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefinition`
+resource is specified and the `KeptnMetric` resource does not exist in this namespace, the evaluation fails.

 ## Install a dev build